koding/kdlearn/guides/postgresql-on-koding.md

 First of all: you can get some **help** just typing `\?` in your psql command line.
 To exit from the appearing screen, just press the `q` button.

-To **load and execute SQL statemens from file**, you can use this syntax:
+To **load and execute SQL statements from file**, you can use this syntax:

     \i my/file/path.sql